schirner/picture-frame-controller/README.md

 - **Anti-Repetition Algorithm**: Ensures that all images are shown before any repeats
 - **Album Information**: Keeps track of which album each image belongs to
 - **Album Filtering**: Optional feature to show images from specific albums only
+- **Multiple Media Paths**: Support for scanning images from multiple directories
+- **Nested Album Structure**: Uses the lowest directory containing the images as album name
+- **Current Album Sensor**: Dedicated sensor showing the album of the current image
 - **Fully Integrated**: Runs directly as a Home Assistant custom component
 - **SQLite Database**: Scalable storage solution for tracking images and display history